 In it's simplest form the only equipment required is a VHF 2m radio and a portable computer; laptop, notebook, or tablet.
+For short messages even an Android "smart" phone and a handheld transceiver will do.
+Sorry, no iphone software is available.

-For sites receiving such messages, a simple black ink or toner printer with connections via cable or WiFi is recommended.
+For sites receiving such messages, a laptop or tablet computer would be preferred together with a simple black ink or black toner printer with connections via cable or WiFi is recommended.

 These programs are essentially equivalent to email via ham radio on a one-to-all basis.
-This is not the same a Winlink Express message which is email via ham radio and the commercial Internet service to a specific email address.
+This not the same as a Winlink Express message which is email via ham radio and the commercial Internet service to a specific email address.
 Use of computer equipment and software will produce a legible and accurate message in a 21st Century format having a short transmission time from sender to receiver.

-When so equipped, all operators are invited to participate in the weekly Digi Net on the day and time found on the NETS page.
+When so equipped, all operators are invited to practice and participate in the weekly Digi Net on the day and time found on the NETS page.
+We normally use the MT63-2KL mode on FM.